 From Cala des Talaier, it’s an approx. 2km walk to Cala Turqeta.
 Along the way, you’ll continue to experience wonderful coastal scenery.
 Similar to Cala des Talaier, Cala Turqeta is a pristine and secluded beach.
 Given its remoteness and beauty, we rate Cala Turqeta and Cala des Talaier very highly.
 Both are exquisite beaches, making this coastal walk one of the best on the island.

 Once you’ve explored and rested at Cala Turqeta, it’s time to head back to Cala n Bosch to finish the walk.
-Beck and I did some some speed hiking on the return leg of this out and back walk.

 How to Get to Cala n Bosch